Featured in this Article:

 Hot Chicken Spots in Tennessee

 Legend has it that Nashville hot chicken was invented by a spurned lover as a revenge dish for a boyfriend with a wandering eye, and that man’s descendants still run the prototypical hot chicken restaurant (now with two locations) at Prince’s Hot Chicken Shack.
 The infernally piquant poultry isn’t for everyone, but those who crave it can’t get enough from other iconic Nashville spots like Bolton’s Spicy Chicken And Fish, 400 Degrees, and Hattie B’s.
-Venture to Slow Burn in Madison and Big Shake’s Hot Chicken & Fish in Franklin.
+You can also venture to Slow Burn in Madison.
 For something that’s spicy, but not quite as punishing, check out Gus’s World Famous Fried Chicken’s original location in Mason (with locations in Memphis and Knoxville).

 Wineries in Tennessee